-• The Ethiopian Bottled water, Soft drinks, Fruits and Vegetable Processing / Manufacturing Industries Association (EBSFMIA) was legally established with its members coming from the sector.
+Ethiopian Beverages Manufacturing Industries Association (EBMIA) was legally established with its members coming from the sector.

-• EBSFMIA has got its license from FDRE Ministry of Trade & Industry as per Proclamation 341/2003 part 5(23) that allow the foundation of Sectoral Associations.
-As per this the Association will have the following main objectives:
+EBMIA has got its license from FDRE Ministry of Trade & Industry as per Proclamation 341/2003 part 5(23) that allow the foundation of Sectoral Associations.
+As per this, the Association will have the following main objectives:

-1. Creating conducive environment for producers in the sector to be organized and strengthened at country level
+- Creating a conducive environment for producers in the sector to be organized and strengthened at the country level

-4. Encouraging the participation of members in the economy by coordinating their knowledge, wealth and labor;
+- Encouraging the participation of members in the economy by coordinating their knowledge, wealth, and labor;

-5. Creating conducive environment for members to safeguard their common interest;
+- Creating a conducive environment for members to safeguard their common interests;

-7. Bargain on policy reforms on the sector
+- Bargain on policy reforms in the sector

-2. Facilitate industrial matchmaking through arranging business to business meetings (Joint venture);
+- Facilitate industrial matchmaking through arranging business-to-business meetings (Joint venture);

-4. Publish Directory, journals and various sector specific publications in a bid to promote the sector;
+- Publish Directory, journals, and various sector-specific publications in a bid to promote the sector;

-6. Beef up capacity and awareness of members on government policies, proclamations, regulations and directives;
+- Beef up capacity and awareness of members on government policies, proclamations, regulations, and directives;

-7. Provision of sector specific information with regards to product, technology, innovation, fairs, conferences, trade and investment information to members;
+- Provision of sector-specific information with regards to product, technology, innovation, fairs, conferences, trade, and investment information to members;

 The trend in the changing life style of the Ethiopian people in drinking bottled water at home, work place, recreation and travel in the country provided another opportunity to sale bottled water as a product in the market and expand the number of factories working in the sector.
 The number of factories involved in the mineral water and soft drink is also enormous.